 If Donkeykong had found that fragment on private land, they were doing nothing wrong.
 But experts say most moa remains rest in protected places—public conservation land or archaeological sites—and if that’s where the bone came from, a law has been broken.
 The trouble is, there’s no easy way to know.
 If this were Britain or Australia, Donkeykong would be compelled to have the bone checked over by an expert before offering it for sale.
 Here in New Zealand, the law demands no similar safeguard.

-Regardless of its providence, if the buyer was from overseas, the transaction would be illegal.
+Regardless of its provenance, if the buyer was from overseas, the transaction would be illegal.
 In November 2018, a private collector in Britain paid $34,000 for an entire moa skeleton, sold through Summers Place Auctions in West Sussex.
 Good skeletons can fetch up to $50,000; individual bones, between $70 and $350 a piece.

 Experts doubt all these items are being discovered by chance on private land.
 Instead, they say, they’re likely loot from the organised plunder of protected sites.